mcp server build sprint: production MCP server with auth in one week

 -

-reusable governance pattern. by using the same gatewaystack identity layer as inner, the governance setup was hours not days.
-OAuth scopes, firestore isolation, and audit logging were already proven — just applied to new tool definitions.
+reusable governance pattern. same identity layer as the prior engagement — OAuth scopes, firestore isolation, audit logging — applied to new tool definitions. hours, not days. this is the pattern: solve governance once, reuse it across every new MCP server.

 -